rishabh1403/blog-source/posts/coding/leetcode/2020/03/217-contains-duplicate.md

 ## Using Set

-We will solve the question using a set here.
+We will solve the question using a *set* here.
 Set only holds unique values.
-So if we add all the elements from the array into the set, the length of set and array should be equal if there are no duplicates.
+So if we add all the elements from the array into the *set*, *the length of set and array should be equal if there are no duplicates*.

 We have discussed the approach, **I urge you to go ahead on leetcode and give it another try**. :smile: